The Bankrate promise

 5. Bait-and-switch movers

-Once you’ve found a new place to call home, you have to deal with getting all your stuff there.
+Once you find a new place to call home, you have to get all your stuff there.
 That’s where moving scams come into play.

 Say you fill out a form for a moving company estimate, outlining all your belongings, and you receive an estimate for $4,000.
 But when the company shows up, they tell you it’s actually going to be $10,000.
 Or maybe the company showed up and packed up your stuff, then informed you the total would be much more than they quoted initially, essentially holding your belongings for ransom.
 Or maybe they just took your deposit and didn’t even bother to show up at all.

-Unfortunately, this kind of thing happens all the time: The Better Business Bureau (BBB) receives an average of 13,000 complaints and negative reviews about moving companies every year.
-The wave of moving scams is so bad that two leading companies — Mayflower and United Van Lines — launched MoveRescue, an effort to help protect those who are moving and provide help to those who have been scammed.
+Unfortunately, this kind of thing happens all the time: More than 15,000 complaints about moving companies were filed with the Better Business Bureau (BBB) in 2022.
+The wave of moving scams is so bad that two leading companies — Mayflower and United Van Lines — sponsor MoveRescue, an effort to help protect those who are moving and provide help to those who have been scammed.

 How to protect yourself

-Moving is expensive, and it can be tempting to simply go with the most affordable offer to transport your belongings.
-This is an area, though, where you can’t shop solely based on price.
+Moving is expensive, and it can be tempting to simply go with the most affordable estimate.
+However, this is not something to shop for solely based on price.
 Ask the moving company for their license number, and see if any complaints have been lodged with the Federal Motor Carrier Safety Administration (a division of the U.S. Department of Transportation).